Zhihan1996/TradeTheEvent/README.md

 ## Environment

 We recommand to use a Python virtual environment with Python >= 3.6.
-Then the requirements can be installed with:
+The requirements can be installed with:

 ```
 git clone https://github.com/Zhihan1996/TradeTheEvent